Covid-19 Important Notice

 About our training Team

-Our training is designed and delivered by an accredited team of trainers who all have lived experiences of a disability.
+Our training is designed and delivered by an accredited team of disabled trainers.
 They are accredited to Level 3 in Education and Training.
 Our trainers will help your staff gain the confidence and awareness to work with and assist your disabled staff members or clients effectively.

 Disability Equality Training